Teenage girl among four held in France over ‘imminent’ attack

 “It seems that they intended to go through with it and to make several explosive devices.”

-Searches turned up small amounts of TATP, the homemade explosive used by Daesh terrorists in attacks on Paris and Brussels, the source said.
+Searches turned up small amounts of TATP, the homemade explosive used by Daesh militants in attacks on Paris and Brussels, the source said.

-The teenaged girl had used social media to try to find ways of traveling to Syria to join up with jihadists, the same source said.
+The teenaged girl had used social media to try to find ways of traveling to Syria to join up with militants, the same source said.

 The 20-year-old man had been her mentor and had been under surveillance, the source added, and he had been planning “to blow himself up.”